 In our example video, some 2-second detail shots of Ben bartending helped create a fun, upbeat pace for this playful culture video.

 The ability to cut away from the main shot in your video is empowering, and it’s critical for crafting an engaging visual story.
-At the very least, you’ll find that having relevant B-roll footage gives you more flexibility in post-production.
+At the very least, you’ll find that having relevant B-roll footage gives you more flexibility in post-production (talk about super easy video editing).
 So go out there and capture some B-roll.
 Bring your story to life!